slikvik55/Lightgun3DParts/README.md

 Nut - An M18 Hex nut to help fix the enclosure to your controller.
 Print 2 of these.

 Tested with printing on Elegoo Neptune 3 Pro and Bambu A1 Mini using 0.4 Nozzle and 0.2 Layer Height.

+NOTE: I AM NOT CURRENTLY PROVIDING THE ORIGINAL CAD FILES.